wurmlab/haplodiploid_simulations/advantageous/README.md

 # Simulations of populations with advantageous mutations

 We created a framework to simulate haplodiploid populations in the SLiM simulation framework.
-Here, we run simulations of populations with recessive advantageous mutations with a range of selective coefficients.
+Here, we run simulations of populations with recessive advantageous mutations under a range of selective coefficients.
 The scripts used are the `slim_scripts` directory.

 ## Parse simulation results